Properties of twisted topological defects in 2D nematic liquid crystals: Single twisted defect

 These drops are associated with the creation and annihilation of a defect pair that is able to ``unzip'' some of the twist between the two boundaries.
 Since the orientation at the boundaries is fixed, the difference in orientation between a point at $r=r_0$ and a point at $r=r_1$ has a fixed value.
 In contrast, in the course of the relaxation process, the twist between these points can change by increments of $\pi$.
 This is a consequence of the periodic nature of the nematic director.

 For example, consider the nematic texture shown in Fig.~\ref{fig:Fig1}a.
 Along a straight radial path from $r=r_0$ to $r_1$, the difference in twist is $\Delta\theta_0 = \tau[f(r_1) - f(r_0)] = -\tau$.
 If the twist is increased such that $\tau\to\tau+\pi$, the orientations at the boundary have not changed, whereas the nematic texture now stores an additional twist of $\pi$ along the path.
 This extra $\pi$ twist can only be released by nucleating a pair of oppositely charged defects, which during the relaxation process trace a path around the central boundary to annihilate with each other, see Fig.~\ref{fig:Fig1}d and supp. mov.
-2. There is an energy barrier for nucleating a defect pair.
+2. This effect has been observed previously for integer defects of liquid crystals in a quasi 2D ``dowser'' state~\cite{Pieranski:2016}.
+There is an energy barrier for nucleating a defect pair.
 The height of this barrier depends on the defect core radius $\epsilon$.
 Only if the energy stored in the twisted nematic is above this nucleation energy, can twist be released through this mechanism.

+The critical value of $\tau$ tells us the maximum twist a nematic texture can elastically tolerate for a given scale.
+For example, the configuration shown in Fig.~\ref{fig:Fig1}a has a twist of $\tau = \pi$ between two boundaries separated by a distance of $r_1-r_0 = 245/512$.
+From Fig.~\ref{fig:Fig1}b we see this is stable for values of $\epsilon \lesssim 0.003$.
+In the microtubule based active nematic, the defect core radius is estimated to be $\epsilon \sim 10~\mu$m~\cite{Pearce:2021}, hence a configuration similar to that shown in Fig.~\ref{fig:Fig1}a would only be stable for systems larger than $L\sim 1.6$~mm.
+For the nematic liquid crystal 5CB, integer defects with high degrees of twist have been observed at length scales $L\sim 10$~mm~\cite{Pieranski:2016}.

 We conclude that when the defect core radius is very small compared to the distance between the two boundaries, it is possible for the nematic texture to store a stable twist greater than $\pi$.